stenohacker/dictionaries/README.md

 #### How to Get In Your CAT Software
 - CATalyst users, you can import this file just like you would any other .rtf file.
 The formatting will be correct.
 - Other software users, same thing.

+---

+STATES

+Using -SDZ and adding sounds to the beginning.
+On a few I had to add a few letters on the right and tap with my index finger.
+Takes a minute the get use to.